tzarbomba64/Uncalled/README.md

  Recommendations: Back up your windows registry before using this, as it may corrupt your registry in some cases!

  # How to use Uncalled
- 1. Download the github repository ZIP
+ 1. Download the github repository ZIP [Or just 'Blocker.exe']

 ![Screenshot 2025-04-27 112105](https://github.com/user-attachments/assets/8257dc5a-dea4-48f7-81a8-654e1b127266)